eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 double-clicking it.
 Nothing is installed, nothing is uploaded, and every computation runs in the page.

 ### The bundled examples are 120 seconds.
-The full sessions are beside them.
+One full session sits beside them.

-Three 120-second excerpts are stored **inside** the HTML file, which is why the menu offers them the moment the page opens.
+Three 120-second excerpts are stored **inside** the HTML file, compressed, which is why the menu offers them the moment the page opens.
 Each is the record of one participant, taken from three different people and from three different points in their sessions.
 They are display excerpts, not the material the article analyses.

 They are short for a mechanical reason.
 A full session is seven times longer: embedding one would make the browser decompress and transform more than fifty thousand frames before showing anything.
+The one full session that is distributed therefore sits **beside** the page as an ordinary file, `viewer/Full_session_1.csv`, and is opened with **Your data** like any file of your own.

 One thing was done to them that was not done to the analysed data: the coordinates are written to two decimals.
 DeepLabCut prints a float32 as